Farooqui dynasty: Alam Khan Faruqi

-Miran Adil Khan III
+Miran Adil Khan Faroqi III

-On April 10, 1509 Adil Khan III was installed on the throne by Mahmud Shah I in Thalner and he assumed the title of Azim Humayun.
+On April 10, 1509, Adil Khan III was installed on the throne by Mahmud Shah I in Thalner and he assumed the title of Azim Humayun.
 Adil Khan III after shifting to Burhanpur sent Hisam-ud-Din to Thalner.
 On suspecting complicity on his part, he was called to Burhanpur and was killed outside the court.
 Soon, Ahmad Nizam Shah along with Alam Khan reached the border of Khandesh.
 On his request, his father-in-law Gujarat sultan Muzaffar Shah II sent a large army for his help.
 When Ahmad Nizam Shah retreated, he used the army to force the Raja of Baglana to pay a huge sum as a tribute.
 In 1517, he accompanied Muzaffar Shah in his campaign against Rana Sanga of Chittaur and Medini Rai, a rebel minister of Malwa.
-On August 25, 1520 he died of illness at Burhanpur.
+On August 25, 1520, he died of illness at Burhanpur.

-Miran Muhammad Shah I
+Miran Muhammad Shah Faroqi I

 Mran Muhammad Shah, eldest son of Adil Khan III succeeded his father.
 During his rule, Ala-ud-Din Imad Shah of Berar took refuge in his kingdom after being defeated by Burhan Nizam Shah of Ahmadnagar.
 At the same time, after initial turmoil for succession caused due to the death of Mujaffar Shah, Bahadur Shah occupied the throne in Gujarat.
 On request from Miran Muhammad and Ala-ud-Din Imad Shah, he sent the combined forces of Gujarat, Khandesh and Berar to attack Ahmadnagar in 1528.
 The Daulatabad fort was captured and later, the combined forces retreated only after Burhan Nizam Shah agreed upon a humiliating treaty.
 In 1532, Miran Muhammad joined Bahadur Shah in his campaign against Malwa and Chittaur.
 In 1534, Mughal emperor Humayun after occupying Malwa and Gujarat reached Khandesh.
-But before he could attack Khandesh, he had to return to Agra because of the advancement of Sher Shah’s army in his territory.
+But before he could attack Khandesh, he had to return to Agra because of the advancement of Sher Shah's army in his territory.
 Bahadur Shah re-occupied Gujarat and sent Miran Muhammad along with Malwa governor Mallu Khan to re-occupy Malwa.
 Miran Muhammad occupied Mandu, the capital of Malwa.
 Here, on hearing the death of Bahadur Shah, he declared himself the sultan of Gujarat.
-On the way to Ahmedabad, he died due to illness on May 4, 1535 and buried in Burhanpur.
+On the way to Ahmedabad, he died due to illness on May 4, 1535, and buried in Burhanpur.